 Extractive metallurgy of sodium, lithium, properties of alkali metals, Basic nature of oxides and hydroxides, compounds of alkaline earth metals, compounds of boron.

-Oxides, carbides, halides and sulphides of carbon group.
+Oxides, carbides, halides, and sulphides of the carbon group.
 Oxides-classification-acidic, basic, neutral, peroxide and amphoteric oxides.

 UNIT 6: Chemical Energetics